paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 ### Future plans

 We've got `sign` from unsafe 9.442ms to safe 0.258ms, a 36x speed-up.
 All without re-implementing bigints, esoteric math (well, besides endomorphism) and low-level languages.
-At this point it's the fastest secp256k1 lib in pure JavaScript.
+At this point it's the fastest secp256k1 ECDSA lib in pure JavaScript.
+Something like [BIP340 Schnorr signatures](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) can easily be implemented on top of these primitives.

 - The code from the article is available on [gist.github.com](https://gist.github.com/paulmillr/cf508820ec1d56eb686e2b90d4997098)
 - Full-featured 4kb [noble-secp256k1](https://github.com/paulmillr/noble-secp256k1) is ready to for use in all kinds of projects.